oracle/terraform-provider-oci/docs/resources/core/security_list.md

 ## Attributes Reference

 * `compartment_id` - The OCID of the compartment containing the security list.
 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
+Avoid entering confidential information.
 * `egress_security_rules` - Rules for allowing egress IP packets.
 * `id` - The security list's Oracle Cloud ID (OCID).
 * `ingress_security_rules` - Rules for allowing ingress IP packets.
 * `state` - The security list's current state.
-[PROVISIONING, AVAILABLE, TERMINATING, TERMINATED]
+Allowed values are: [PROVISIONING, AVAILABLE, TERMINATING, TERMINATED]
-* `time_created` - The date and time the security list was created.
+* `time_created` - The date and time the security list was created, in the format defined by RFC3339.
+Example: `2016-08-25T21:10:29.600Z`.
 * `vcn_id` - The OCID of the VCN the security list belongs to.